 As an example, Finnair’s single most significant climate action in the last couple of years was the new A350 aircraft, which reduced carbon emissions to 1/4 and at the same time significantly lowered the company’s fuel costs.
 Fuel is the largest cost for an airline, so progress towards lower emissions in air travel is also in the financial interest of the industry.
 A350 is used on a large part of the long haul flights and replaces the old four motor A340.

 The world’s largest aircraft manufacturers, Airbus and Boeing, are continuously developing aircraft with lower emissions for both climate and financial reasons.
-Airbus currently focuses on plans for electric flying, which will be a significant factor in the future, especially for domestic flights.
+Airbus currently focuses on plans for electric flying, which will be a significant factor in the far future, especially for domestic flights.
 If you are interested in electric flying, find out more about Airbus E-Fan 1.0 or the Airbus Zephyr HAPS aircraft.
+Norway aims for all short-haul flights to be 100% electric by 2040.

 According to Boeing, its 787 Dreamliner produces 20-30% lower carbon emissions and the infamous 737-8 MAX, which is currently grounded, is 18% lower in carbon emissions than previous models.